|Lake Country Officials

-2. The AMSAC Basketball Program is restricted to students who are in
+1. The AMSAC Basketball Program is restricted to students who are in the

-allowed to play on any 5th, 6th, 7th, or 8th grade teams.
-If a school is found
+play on any 5th, 6th, 7th, or 8th grade teams.
+If a school is found to be

-to be potentially short of players for an upcoming regular conference game
+potentially short of players for an upcoming regular conference game do to

-do to temporary / unforeseen circumstances, every attempt should be
+temporary / unforeseen circumstances, every attempt should be made to

-made to play the game.
-The first option is to move players up from the
+play the game.
+The first option is to move players up from the lower grade

-lower grade for that game.
-The second option would be to move players
+for that game.
+The second option would be to move players from another

-from another team in the same grade.
-As a courtesy, the athletic director
+team in the same grade.
+As a courtesy, the athletic director of the school

-of the school initiating a roster change should contact the other school
+initiating a roster change should contact the other school involved in the

 following league policy is in effect.
 At the 5th, 6th, and 7th grade levels it is

-A-Teams or B-Teams at the 5th, 6th, and 7th grade levels.
-At the 8th
+Teams or B-Teams at the 5th, 6th, and 7th grade levels.
+At the 8th grade

-grade level the league will provide an A-Team schedule and a B-Team
+level the league will provide an A-Team schedule and a B-Team schedule.

-schedule.
-It is recommended that if a school is entering two or more 8th
+It is recommended that if a school is entering two or more 8th grade teams

 regularly scheduled length of the AMSAC season.

-These activities are not to be team practices.
-Schools should not be
+activities are not to be team practices.
+Schools should not be playing

-playing organized games, scrimmages, or practices with other schools,
+organized games, scrimmages, or practices with other schools, leagues, or

-9. It is expected that all teams will have a minimum of ten (10) minutes
+11. It is expected that all teams will have a minimum of ten (10) minutes for

 behind scheduled start times.